PrateekGoyal18/Coursera-Introduction-to-Programming-with-MATLAB-Course-Solutions/README.md

 # Coursera - Introduction to Programming with MATLAB Course Solutions

-Here you can find the weekly examples, problem statements and their solutions for the course <u>_Introduction to Programming with MATLAB_<u/> created by Vanderbilt University and hosted by [Coursera](https://www.coursera.org/)<br/>
+Here you can find the weekly examples, problem statements and their solutions for the course _Introduction to Programming with MATLAB_ created by Vanderbilt University and hosted by [Coursera](https://www.coursera.org/)<br/>
 You can join the course by using the [link](https://www.coursera.org/learn/matlab)<br/>

 **Week 1** - Introductory Session<br/>